 Did You Know?

 Under the Affordable Care Act, many health insurance plans will provide free women’s preventive services, including mammograms, birth control and well-woman visits.
 Learn more.

 Essure is a form of permanent sterilization for women that is hormone-free.
-Placement of the device is done without surgery in the doctor's office and without the need for general anesthesia (being put to sleep).
+Placement of the device is a procedure done in the doctor's office and without the need for general anesthesia (being put to sleep).